Originally published 7/1/22, expanded 4/25/23, edited 10/18/23

 How long does weed last?
 Does weed go bad?

+So, how long can you store weed really?
 Most sources state that in optimal conditions, well-stored cannabis can last between six months and a year.
 The general guideline to enjoy cannabis while it still has all its flavor and potency is to use what you have within six months.
 Some older studies have shown that weed starts to actually lose its potency after about the one-year mark.
 Take a look:

 - 16% THC lost at 1 year